-If you’re a defense department contractor — or you want to be — you will need a Cybersecurity Maturity Model Certification (CMMC).
+If you are or want to be a defense department contractor, eventually your business will need a Cybersecurity Maturity Model Certification (CMMC).

-This security framework, which the U.S. Department of Defense (DoD) released in early 2020, stands to affect as many as 300,000 federal contractors and suppliers (prime contractors) and their contractors, along the supply chain.
+This security framework, which the U.S. Department of Defense (DoD) released in 2020, ultimately will affect as many as 300,000 federal contractors and their suppliers further down the supply chain.

-CMMC compliance, in essence, requires compliance with the National Institute of Standards and Technology’s Special Publication 800-171 (NIST 800-171) as well as with certain federal regulations.
+CMMC requires defense contractors to comply with the National Institute of Standards and Technology’s Special Publication 800-171 (NIST 800-171) plus certain other federal regulations.

-Compliance with NIST 800-171 has long been a requirement for DoD contracts under the Defense Federal Acquisition Regulation Supplement (DFARS).
-But, according to a DoD official, only 1 percent of DoD-contracting companies are fully compliant, meaning they have all 110 of the NIST 800-171 controls in place.
+Compliance with NIST 800-171 has long been a requirement for DoD contracts under the Defense Federal Acquisition Regulation Supplement (DFARS), but the number of defense contractors in full compliance with that standard (meaning they have all 110 NIST 800-171 controls in place) has always been low.

 Why You Need CMMC

-Its purpose, the DoD states, is to provide a uniform set of security standards that every contractor, large and small, must use to safeguard DoD information.
+The purpose of CMMC, according to the Defense Department, is to provide a uniform set of security standards that every contractor, large and small, must use to safeguard DoD information.

-Without CMMC certification, your business could lose or fail to obtain lucrative DoD contracts.
+Without CMMC certification, your business could lose (or fail to win) lucrative DoD contracts.
 Every entity doing business with the agency will be required to have CMMC certification by 2025.

 A Multi-Tiered Approach

 Not all enterprises are created equal.
-Recognizing this, CMMC divides compliance requirements among five tiers, or “maturity levels,” with the least mature/smallest organizations ranking at level 1 and the most mature/largest at level 5.
+Recognizing this, CMMC divides compliance requirements into three tiers, or “maturity levels,” known as foundational, advanced, and expert.

-Which level your organization needs to achieve depends on your DoD contract.
-Requests for proposals (RFPs) and requests for information (RFIs) will phase in the language for CMMC over the next few years and include the certification level organizations need to bid.
+The level your organization needs to achieve depends on your DoD contract.
+Requests for proposals (RFPs) and requests for information (RFIs) will phase in the language for CMMC compliance over the next few years and will include the certification level organizations need to bid.

-Your required “maturity level” depends largely on the type and sensitivity of the DoD information you will receive or use.
-The Defense Information Systems Agency (DISA), for instance, has stated that it expects its contractors to attain certification level 3 or 4.
+Your required maturity level depends largely on the type and sensitivity of the DoD information you will receive or use.

-The good news is this: If your enterprise is compliant with NIST 800-53 or FedRAMP, you’re well on your way to becoming certified.
+The good news is that if your enterprise is already compliant with NIST 800-53 or FedRAMP, you’re well on your way to becoming certified.
 If you’re already complying with NIST 800-171, you’re practically there.

-Knowledge is power.
-Read this guide for a wealth of information about the CMMC, including a detailed CMMC compliance overview as well as specifics on topics including:
+This guide offers a wealth of information about CMMC, including a detailed CMMC compliance overview as well as specifics on issues such as:

-- What the CMMC’s five maturity levels mean, and how to know which CMMC level pertains to you
+- What the CMMC’s three maturity levels mean, and how to know which CMMC level pertains to you;

 - Which tools and technologies can hasten your path to CMMC compliance.